 FEATURE TODAY'S CONDITION4 RECOMMENDED IMPROVEMENTS

-Attic insulation Ceiling insulated to R-30 Insulate to R-38 or R-49 if code requires it
+Duct sealing Un-sealed Reduce leakage to a maximum of 10% of total airflow

 Envelope/Air sealing Not professionally air sealed Professionally air seal

+Floor insulation Insulated to R-0 Insulate to R-30 or fill floor cavity

 Solar PV N/A

-Wall insulation Multiple levels Fully insulate wall cavities

-Air Conditioner 13 SEER
+Air Conditioner N/A

+Attic insulation Ceiling insulated to R-44

 Basement wall insulation Insulated to R-0

-Duct insulation Un-insulated

-Duct sealing Un-sealed

-Floor insulation Insulated to R-0
+Duct insulation Insulated

 Foundation wall insulation N/A

-Heating equipment Natural gas furnace 95% AFUE
+Heating equipment Natural gas furnace 96% AFUE

-Knee Wall insulation N/A
+(nee Wall insulation N/A

 Skylights N/A

+Wall insulation Insulated to R-7

+Water Heater Natural gas

-Windows Double-pane, clear glass
+Windows Double-pane, low-E glass

-1. To achieve the "Score with Priority Improvements" all recommended improvements in the Priority Energy Improvements section must be completed.
+^{1.} To achieve the "Score with Priority Improvements" all recommended improvements in the Priority Energy Improvements section must be completed.
 All together, these priority improvements have a simple payback of ten years or less.

-2. Additional energy efficiency improvements may take longer than ten years to make a return on investment but can have a significant impact on the comfort, efficiency and environmental impact of your home.
+^{2.} Additional energy efficiency improvements may take longer than ten years to make a return on investment but can have a significant impact on the comfort, efficiency and environmental impact of your home.

-3. If your home has an oil furnace it is recommended you replace it with a high efficiency electric heat pump.
+^{3.} If your home has an oil furnace it is recommended you replace it with a high efficiency electric heat pump.

-4. Today's Condition represents the majority condition for that feature in the home.
+^{4.} Today's Condition represents the majority condition for that feature in the home.